GStreamer/gstreamer/Basic+tutorial+6+Media+formats+and+Pad+Capabilities.markdown

   - Why you need to know about them.

-# Introduction
+## Introduction

 ### Pads

 As it has already been shown, Pads allow information to enter and leave an element.
 The *Capabilities* (or *Caps*, for short) of a Pad, then, specify what kind of information can travel through the Pad.
 For example, “RGB video with a resolution of 320x200 pixels and 30 frames per second”, or “16-bits per sample audio, 5.1 channels at 44100 samples per second”, or even compressed formats like mp3 or h264.

-Pads can support multiple Capabilities (for example, a video sink can support video in the RGB or YUV formats) and Capabilities can be specified as *ranges* (for example, an audio sink can support samples rates from 1 to 48000 samples per second).
+Pads can support multiple Capabilities (for example, a video sink can support video in different types of RGB or YUV formats) and Capabilities can be specified as *ranges* (for example, an audio sink can support samples rates from 1 to 48000 samples per second).
 However, the actual information traveling from Pad to Pad must have only one well-specified